ekeeya/mondo/README.md

 data to a database,send sms, you name it.

-Do not get us wrong, we have seen some attempts to solve this issue but most of the solutions still help experienced developers some use [yaml](https://yaml.org/) files, (yeah, I bet you know what yaml is if you do, congs! ).
+Do not get us wrong, we have seen some attempts to solve this issue but most of the solutions still help experienced developers some use [yaml](https://yaml.org/) files, (yeah, I bet you know what yaml is,.. if you do, congs! ).
-Basically our solution will eliminate a developer completely.
+Basically our solution will eliminate a developer completely at when it comes to menus.
-Let us know if you have seen any similar solutions so we do not waste time re-inventing the wheel.
+Let us know if you have seen any similar solutions, so we do not waste time re-inventing the wheel.

 #### What is USSD?
 The [wikipedia](https://en.wikipedia.org/wiki/Unstructured_Supplementary_Service_Data) definition of USSD is;